Overview

 Operator precedence

-Every binary operator declares a (l_bp, r_bp, OpCode) triple in binding_power.
-Higher binding pulls more tightly.
-Right-associative operators (only ** in Edge Python) have r_bp < l_bp; everything else is left-associative.
+Each binary operator declares (l_bp, r_bp, OpCode) in binding_power.
+Higher binding pulls tighter.
+Only ** is right-associative (r_bp < l_bp).
+Everything else is left-associative.

 Short-circuit lowering

-and and or lower to JumpIfFalseOrPop / JumpIfTrueOrPop — superinstructions that peek the stack top, pop only if execution continues, and otherwise jump while leaving the value on the stack:
+and / or lower to JumpIfFalseOrPop / JumpIfTrueOrPop.
+These superinstructions peek the stack top.
+They pop only if execution continues; otherwise they jump and leave the value on the stack:

 a and b